VYBE

 Utilized Crazy 8s and rapid prototyping to ideate and refine interface sections.

-Insights after Heuristic Evaluation and Think-Aloud Testing:
+Heuristic Evaluation and Think-Aloud Testing INSIGHTS:

 Good evening, Beyonce